Skip to main content

 Make your changes

-Edit the page content using the visual editor or switch to markdown mode for direct MDX editing.
+Edit the page content using the visual editor or switch to Markdown mode for direct MDX editing.
 Changes are saved automatically as you work.

 3